ZiweiYe/ZiweiYe.github.io/_pages/about.md

 News!
 ======
-I am on the job market and will be attending 2022 ASSA meetings!
+I will be joining the School of Agricultural Economics and Rural Development at Renmin University of China as an Assistant Professor in Fall 2022.